Best espresso cups 2024 – chic sets selected by a barista

 What is the best material for an espresso cup?

-I would recommend looking for cups which will insulate your espresso, so that it doesn't cool too quickly.
+I would recommend looking for cups that will insulate your espresso, so that it doesn't cool too quickly.
 For that reason, ceramic and glass are two of the best materials, especially if the glass is double-walled.
 However, porcelain, bamboo, and stainless steel all have their own merits.

 What size cup is best for espresso?